Datapack-Hub/bot/method/raycast.md

-If you've not made many datapacks, you might not be familiar with raycasting.
-It's a really useful tool which we can use to essentially find where the player is looking and then do stuff (such as spawn explosions 😎).

-To create a raycast, we can use a **recursive function**.
-A recursive function is a function which will run itself over and over again.
-In our case, the function will run itself 0.1 blocks forward (`^ ^ ^0.1`) each time, and repeat until it hits something.
-It will do this all within the same tick - but bear in mind that the bigger the distance, the more laggy it will be.
-We can stop this unwanted behaviour by putting a distance limit on the raycast - each time it runs itself, it will count down on a scoreboard, and only repeat if it hasn't hit the limit.
+# Raycasting Guide

+**Raycasting** is when we shoot a line from the player's eyes in the direction they are looking.
+We use this to get what the player is looking at, and do something to it, such as spawning an explosion.

+Raycasting is very simple.
+All we need do is run a **recursive function**.
+This function will run at the player's eyes, check if there is a block at `~ ~ ~`, and if there is not, then move 0.1 blocks forward and run itself again.
+This creates a loop, which will eventually hit a block.

 **start_raycast** function:
 ```elixir